 Anti-Bribery & Corruption Policy

-Trutex’s policy has been and continues to be that all personnel, agents and clients of Trutex must comply strictly and in good faith with the letter and spirit of all applicable laws and regulations in any location in which Trutex transacts business.
+All personnel, agents and clients of Trutex Ltd must comply strictly and in good faith within the letter and spirit of all applicable laws and regulations in any location in which Trutex transacts business.
 We consider compliance with anti-bribery laws to be more than a legal requirement; compliance is also a reflection of how Trutex’s company values are embedded.

-Our anti bribery and corruption policy is issued to all staff, across all Trutex in-country locations and head office.
+Our anti bribery and corruption policy is issued to all staff.
 The policy is issued to all Tier 1 and 2 suppliers as part of the new supplier on boarding process.

 Due Diligence, Risk Assessment and Future Actions